urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Options**

 - **string**
-  : The string to search for an unmatched character.
+  : The string to search in for an unmatched character.

 - **set**
   : The set of characters that must be matched.